postgrespro/pg_pageprep/README.md

 behind this extension is to prepare enough space in pages for new format while database is working on vanilla postgres.

+# Compatibility

+`pg_pageprep` provides possibility to migrate data to PostgresPro Enterpise 11 from the following versions:
+* PostgreSQL 10 and 11;
+* PostgresPro Standard 10 and 11.

 # Installation

 ```